-Along with the rest of the country, I have been a fan of yours for many years.
-One of your recent shows with Phil McGraw helped me heal after being forced to retire from my job as a counselor in a school district plagued by racism.
-I feel that doing something positive with this land will not only validate the efforts of that long-ago slave ancestor, but will allow me to carry out my father's death-bed wish that my brother and I get involved in saving the land.
+I feel that doing something positive with this land will not only validate the efforts of our long-ago slave ancestor, but will allow us to carry out my father's death-bed wish that my sister and I get involved in saving the land.
+Our father died in Phoenix, Arizona but was born and raised on the property in East Texas.
+His last wish was to keep the property in the family.
 The immediacy of slavery is highlighted by the interesting fact that Jesse Robertson's last child, my uncle, Lee Robertson, died only in 1989.
 Jesse Robertson had fourteen children, so getting the title clear is no small deal.
 I will say one thing for it, though: I have talked to and even met relatives I didn't even know about.
 We are in contact with the majority of the heirs and they want to work together to come to a successful solution for this project.

 No one is living on the property currently.
 Nor are we aware of any of our relatives planning on moving to live on the land any time soon.
-We would like to see some organization or person get some use of the property and we get some help too in the way of organizing our Great Grandfathers Jesse Robertson's Foundation.
+We would like to see some organization or person get some use of the property and we get some help too in the way of organizing our Great Grandfather Jesse Robertson's estate.
+Our Great Grandfather was one of the founders of the Snow Hill Baptist Church as well as having a school named after him in the area.
+The school is no longer in existence but the church is still serving the community.

-The property is prime land in a prime area of that part of east Texas.
+The property is prime land in a prime area of that part of East Texas.
 There is much development in progress in that area.
 So there is a tremendous upside to an organization or someone working with us to take control of the property and use it for productive purposes.
+If someone in your congregation is a practicing Real Estate/Probate Attorney in East Texas (Tyler, Marshall, Longview, other) or know of someone who is, I have much more detailed information to share.
+As mentioned above, we have done a lot of research to date.

 We would like to thank you in advance for any suggestions or referrals you might give us.
-And thank you too for your efforts to bring us all together in this nation.